 - Minimal lifestyle restrictions.
 Fortunately, many children with cardiomyopathy can lead a relatively normal life with few lifestyle restrictions.
 A diagnosis will most likely mean more frequent doctor visits for monitoring of the condition and daily cardiac medication.
 Depending on the cause, type and stage of the disease, other modifications may involve diet, restriction from competitive, contact sports and minor school accommodations.

-- Search for a cure continues.
+Search for a cure continues.
 Unlike other congenital heart conditions, there is no surgical treatment or cure that can repair the damaged heart or the stop the progression of the disease.
-The first treatment option is usually medication to improve the functioning of the heart and for those with arrhythmia (irregular heart rhythm) an implantable defibrillator may be recommended.
-For children that fail medical management, a heart transplant may need to be considered.
-Cardiomyopathy is the top reason for heart transplants in children.
-More than 80% of children receive a donor organ in time and survival after transplantation is good with an intermediate survival rate of approximately 70%.
+The first treatment option is medication to improve the heartís functioning, and an implantable defibrillator may be recommended for arrhythmia (irregular heart rhythm).
+For children in heart failure, a heart transplant may need to be considered.
+More than 80% of children receive a donor organ in time, and the survival rate after transplantation is approximately 70%.

 - Few medical breakthroughs for pediatric cardiomyopathy.
 Since cardiomyopathy was first recognized in 1950, there have been few medical breakthroughs in understanding this complex disease.
 Surprisingly, the outcome for children with cardiomyopathy is the same now as it was three decades ago.
 Most of the research to date has been performed on adults with a strong family history of the disease.
 However, only 20-30% of children with cardiomyopathy have a family history of the disease.
 It is also unclear if the genetic mutations responsible for cardiomyopathy in adults are the same as those that cause the disease in children.